-Number of studs, stud size and nut type Torque Torque Socket (Nm) (lb/ft) size 10 studs, M22 x 1.5mm pitch, "Bec" taper cone nut 450 332 32mm
+Number of studs, stud size and nut type Torque (Nm) Torque (lb/ft) Socket size 8 studs, M18 x 1.5mm pitch, "Bec" taper cone nut 270 200 29mm 10 studs, M22 x 1.5mm pitch, "Bec" taper cone nut 450 332 32mm

-The wheel nuts must be tightened diagonally using the appropriate sized socket to the torque stated using a torque wrench.
+The wheel nuts must be tightened diagonally using the appropriately sized socket to the torque stated using a torque wrench.

-It is recommended that wheel nuts should be checked / tightened :
+It is recommended that wheel nuts should be checked / tightened:

-- Before use at Pre Delivery Inspection stage. - After the first use / laden journey. - After the first day of use.
-Depending if the wheel nuts have become loose then repeat check / tighten daily until no loosening occurs. - After the first week of use.
-Depending if the wheel nuts have become loose then repeat check / tighten weekly until no loosening occurs. - Regularly during use onwards.
+- Before use at Pre-Delivery Inspection stage. - After the first use / laden journey. - After the first day of use.
+Depending on if the wheel nuts have become loose then repeat check / tighten daily until no loosening occurs. - After the first week of use.
+Depending on if the wheel nuts have become loose then repeat check / tighten weekly until no loosening occurs. - Regularly during use onwards.